top of page

 Inspiration

-In 1997, Kevin and Rhonda Maher gave birth to a little girl, Mackenzie.
-Born three months premature, Mackenzie was diagnosed with severe spastic quadriplegia cerebral palsy and given a dire prognosis of a life burdened with severe disabilities.
+In 1997, Kevin and Rhonda Maher welcomed their new baby girl to the world.
+Mackenzie Maher was born three months premature, eventually diagnosed with severe spastic quadriplegia cerebral palsy, and given a dire prognosis of a life burdened with severe disabilities.

 Refusing to accept this as an inevitable outcome, the Mahers were determined to do everything they could to improve the quality of life for their daughter.
 Soon, the Maher family became fully invested and immersed in an intensive at-home therapy program.

-At age 4-1/2, Mackenzie was struggling with so many physical challenges brought on by cerebral palsy; of particular concern was her inability to maintain balance.
+At age 4-1/2, Mackenzie was struggling with so many physical challenges brought on by cerebral palsy; of particular concern was motor control and her inability to maintain balance.
 Mackenzie's therapists advised the Mahers that vestibular stimulation therapy in the form of chair spins, log rolls, and somersaults every day might help.

 mackenzie-maher-age-3

-Mackenzie age 3, propped up for the photo.
+Mackenzie Maher age 3, propped up for the photo, before the first GyroStim prototype.

 Motivation

-In theory, vestibular stimulation therapy made sense: to improve balance, you must engage in activities that stimulate and challenge it.
-Unfortunately, Mackenzie was not capable of performing any of the exercises on her own, so the Mahers had to improvise and provide the motion-induced stimulation for her.
-The family did their best, however, after several weeks of back-breaking therapy sessions involving tumbling and rolling Mackenzie around on the floor, the therapy had to be discontinued because it was just too difficult to accomplish.
+In theory, vestibular stimulation therapy made sense: to improve balance and motor control, you must engage in activities that stimulate and challenge it.
+Unfortunately, the cerebral palsy rendered Mackenzie incapable of performing any of the exercises on her own, so the Mahers had to improvise and provide motion-induced stimulation for her.
+The family did their best, however, after several weeks of back-breaking therapy sessions involving tumbling and rolling Mackenzie around on the floor, the vestibular therapy had to be discontinued because it was just too difficult.

 Realizing they had to find a safer and more efficient way for providing Mackenzie with vestibular stimulation, Kevin and Rhonda searched extensively for therapy equipment, but soon discovered no such device existed.